 Make sure you keep hydrated by drinking plenty of water throughout the day.
 Avoid alcohol and caffeine as these may dehydrate you.

 If you or another person in your household receives assisted care from a support worker, you may have concerns about the risk of coronavirus.
-The government have put in stringent guidelines for health and social workers to mitigate the risk of spreading the virus to you or your loved ones.
+The government have put stringent guidelines in place for health and social workers to mitigate the risk of spreading the virus to you or your loved ones.

 As of the 18th of March, it is recommended to take paracetamol to treat the symptoms of Covid-19.
 If paracetamol is not suitable for you, speak to your doctor or a pharmacist for advice.